Car Buying: Should You Buy Used, New, Leasing, or Borrowing?

 - You never, ever, ever own the car.
 You never, ever, ever own the car.
 Do I need to repeat that again?

 Again, however, there is a circumstance for every person under the sun.
-So, with that, here is a list of benefits to buying a new car, a used car, benefits to buying in general, as well as the downsides to both leasing and buying.
+So, with that, here is a list of benefits to buying a new car, a used car, benefits to buying in general, as well as the downsides to both buying and leasing a car.
 It’s important to make a good decision for you, and at the same time, understand all the positives and negatives for each.
 Good luck, happy shopping, and good luck at the dealership (oh, boy, is that a topic for another day!)

 Benefits of buying a new car: